One Psychologist's Two Cents on Guns

 I would like to weigh in on this conversation.

-Over the past dozen years or so, I have been doing research on aggression, and some of this research has found its way into popular media outlets ranging from so called “liberal rags” like the New York Times and CNN to conservative columns written by people like Jonah Goldberg.
+Over the past 15 years or so, I have been doing research on aggression, and some of this research has found its way into popular media outlets ranging from so called “liberal rags” like the New York Times and CNN to FOX News and conservative columns written by people like Jonah Goldberg.
 Much of this coverage is sparked by the fact that my work is relevant to the very touchy subject of the role played by guns in American life.

 Apparently, people see what they wish to see in media portrayals of what I have to say about guns.